 About our administrator

-Benefit Plan Administrators (BPA) is a Third Party Administrator specializing in the administration of Trusteed multi-employer benefit plans.
-The Board of Trustees has appointed BPA as the Administrative Agent of your Benefit Plan (the “Plan”).
+WA Health is a third party administrator specializing in the administration of trusteed multi-employer benefit plans.
+The Board of Trustees has appointed WA Health as the Administrative Agent of your Benefit Plan (the “Plan”).
 Any personal information they collect as the Administrative Agent is kept private.

 We adhere to the following principles: